Firecharmlily/CyberEdu/README.md

 Run python file with the command:
 `python Main_menu.py` or `python3 Main_menu.py`

-If wanting to challenge self with reversable bytecode:
+If wanting to challenge yourself with reversable bytecode, unzip dist.zip and run:
 `python3 Main_menu.cpython-39`

 Once running, either look in source code for TODO hints, or reverse enginer the bytecode.